On this page:

 The Hand Unit is a GOLD rated department.
 We were the first outpatient area to secure gold in the ward accreditation scheme.
 The scheme assesses wards and outpatient areas against a wide range of criteria from infection control through to quality of care and the environment we treat patients in.

 What we do

-Based at St George’s University Hospital, we are a consultant-led unit with a patient-centred and multi-disciplinary approach to helping people manage their hand and wrist problems.
+Based at St George’s Hospital, we are a consultant led unit with a patient-centered and multi-disciplinary approach to helping people manage their hand and wrist problems.
 We treat acute injuries and long term conditions.
-The team consists of five plastics hand consultants and one orthopaedic hand consultant.
+The team consists of six plastics hand consultants and two orthopaedic hand consultants.
 They are supported by a nursing team including an advanced nurse practitioner and four nurse specialists and a therapies team made up of a clinical specialist hand therapist, nine therapists and one therapy technician.

-- Carpal tunnel syndrome and other nerve compression
+- Carpal tunnel syndrome and other nerve compressions

 - Dupuytren’s disease

 - Muscle injuries

 - Tendon injuries